Professor Caroline Watt: Koestler Chair of Parapsychology

 A founding member of the KPU, Prof Watt is interested in methodological issues in parapsychology.
 She runs a registry for parapsychological studies with Jim Kennedy.
 She is Past President of the Parapsychological Association, and held the Perrott-Warrick Senior Researcher Fellowship from 2010-2014.
 She developed both the KPU’s online parapsychology course and website, and is author of Parapsychology: A Beginner’s Guide, and co-author of An Introduction to Parapsychology (5th Edition).

 For additional information, click here.

-Dr Lamont joined the KPU in 1996.
+Prof Lamont joined the KPU in 1996.
 He has published extensively on the history and psychology of magic and the paranormal, particularly the history of unorthodox psychological phenomena, and the discursive psychology of beliefs about the paranormal.
 His latest book is The Secret History of Magic.
 He is Former Secretary of the British Psychological Society (History and Philosophy of Psychology Section), and an Associate of the Inner Magic Circle.
 For additional information, click here.

 Dr Ian Tierney: Honorary Research Fellow